Looking after our clients and our team

 - Our surveyors have been asked to strictly decline handshakes and maintain a distance of at least 2m from others where feasible.

 After your survey

-- We are encouraging everyone to avoid face-to-face meetings whenever possible.
+- We working harder than ever to avoid face-to-face meetings whenever possible.
 This means that we may suggest a phone call or web-based meeting to discuss survey findings, rather than meeting you on site.